 TFA leads with thoughtfulness, professionalism, idealism, and compassion throughout its content.
 Uplifting messages communicate its core values.

 The organization doesn’t just talk the talk.
 It knows that its brand voice works by reviewing metrics on Parse.ly’s data analytics platform.

 Michael Kress, editor-in-chief of One Day Digital, TFA’s digital editorial magazine, explains the role data insights play in the organization’s storytelling.
 “Part of our goal is to galvanize people around the issues that we care about,” Kress says.
 “We really want to know that we are engaging people in the audience that we have.
 Storytelling is our bread and butter, and we need to be able to… prove our worth, but also learn and grow in our work.”

 With Parse.ly, TFA tracks which elements of its brand voice are working and continuously optimizes it to widen its reach and audience resonance.
-Effective engagement is vital to reaching its communities, deepening its audience’s commitment to educational equity, and driving positive impact.
+They found that their op-ed pieces resonated strongly with their audience, which prompted them to launch a dedicated Opinion section on their site.

 Takeaway: Lean on your ethos and values in your content to ensure your brand voice aligns with your brand’s mission to effectively connect with an audience that shares your values.
 Use data analytics to monitor KPIs to ensure your brand voice reaches and engages your audience—make adjustments where needed if you’re off the mark.

 Ensure consistency of voice throughout your organization with brand voice guidelines

 A final word of advice to set up your content engine for success.
 Once you have your brand voice set, codify it in a formal style guide to help everyone who creates content in your organization stay on point by speaking the same voice, so to speak.
 And make sure everyone speaking that voice can track their impact with content data.